The Most Common Felony Crimes in Colorado

 • More intensive domestic violence treatment; and

 Judges also tend to show less flexibility once the accused has a documented history of similar offenses.
 Deferred sentencing or other alternatives may no longer be available.
-In many cases, repeat convictions entirely remove the option for pretrial diversion.
+In many cases, repeat convictions entirely remove the option.
 For this reason, it is essential to take these allegations seriously from the moment you learn about them.

 Habitual Domestic Violence Offender Status